wavesaudio/instl/sphinx/index.rst

     Why without magic?
         Installers created with **instl** are discoverable:

             # All processing stages are written to intermediate files and so are easy to follow and debug.

-            # Installed install_sources are stored in a Subversion repository making it possible to install the latest version, or any previous version.
+            # Install sources are stored in a Subversion repository making it possible to install the latest version, or any previous version.

 Contents:

 .. toctree::